ExcitedStates/qfit-3.0/README.md

 is output into *multiconformer_model2.pdb*.
 This file should then be used as input to the post-qFit refinement script provided in [scripts](scripts/post) folder.

 qFit can be run on a single thread, but speeds up significantly with multiple threads.
+Do to this, use the *-p* flag.

 If you wish to specify a different directory for the output, this can be done using the flag *-d*.